anoumenon/data_structures_and_algorithms-py/README.md

 [code](https://github.com/jasonb315/data_structures_and_algorithms/tree/master/data_structures/stack)<br>

-In computer science, a stack is an abstract data type that serves as a collection of elements, with two principal operations:<br>
+A stack is an abstract data type that serves as a collection of elements, with two principal operations:<br>

 push, which adds an element to the collection, and pop, which removes the most recently added element that was not yet removed.<br>